-Attempt to start any other node without these options will trigger an error.
+An attempt to start any other node without these options set will trigger an error.

-To override this protection and start cluster from another daemon forcibly command line key
+To override this protection and start cluster from another daemon forcibly,

-In case of a hard crash or unclean shutdown of all daemons in the cluster you need to
+In case of a hard crash or an unclean shutdown of all the daemons in the cluster you need to

-identify the most advanced node with the largest
+identify the most advanced node that has the largest

-in cluster path and start that daemon with command line
+located at the cluster path and start that daemon with the command line

 Cluster with diverged nodes¶

-Sometimes replicated nodes can be diverged from each other.
-The state of all nodes
+Sometimes replicated nodes can diverge from each other.
+The state of all the nodes

 might turn into

-non-primary due to a network split between the nodes, a cluster
+non-primary due to a network split between nodes, a cluster

-crash, or if replication plugin hits an exception when determining the
+crash, or if the replication plugin hits an exception when determining the

-Then it’s needed to select a node and promote it to be a
+Then it’s necessary to select a node and promote it to the

-cluster status variable value on all the nodes.
-In case all the daemons are already
+cluster status variable value on all nodes.
+If all the daemons are already

 running there’s no need to start the cluster again.
 You just need to promote the